Budapest Airport Guide 2026: Terminals & Transport

 Terminal Overview: 2A and 2B in Brief

-Budapest Airport operates from a single terminal building divided into two sub-terminals.
-Terminal 2A handles primarily Schengen/EU flights, while Terminal 2B serves non-Schengen and long-haul routes.
-The two are connected airside, which means you can walk between them after security without going through passport control again — provided both your flights are in the same Schengen category.
+Budapest Airport operates two check-in buildings, 2A and 2B, each with its own hall, and the airline you booked decides which one you walk into.
+Terminal 2A is the full-service building and Terminal 2B is the low-cost one.
+The two are connected airside, which means you can walk between them after security without going through passport control again, provided both your flights are in the same Schengen category.
 There is no Terminal 1 in active use; the old Terminal 1 building closed in 2012 and has spent the years since existing in a state of dignified dereliction.

 📍 Budapest Ferenc Liszt International Airport